-“Not really, I just want to go.” he says.
+“Not really, I just want to get going.” he says.

 De Atenas, na Grécia, refugiados viajam para a Macedônia

-He has a sorrowful look in his eyes and says he's not traveling by choice, but because there’s no other way.
+He has a sorrowful look in his eyes and says he's not traveling by choice, but because there is no choice. .
 He doesn't like being called a refugee.

 It's been 40 minutes since we have been informed that the bus would come, but the waiting continues.
 Ghazi is getting nervous.
 He considers the possibility of catching a train to Macedonia.
 The trip organizers say the bus is on the way, that It's coming and they just have to wait a little more.
-But over time, the group begins to doubt the explanations.
+But as time passes, , the group begins to doubt the explanations.
 They keep looking down the street, waiting, afraid that something might cut their trip short.